-Notation:
+Notation: Smb.
+Somebody S2,

-Smb.
-Somebody S2, CH Cardholder S1,
+CH Cardholder S1,

-${\rm A} \rightarrow {\rm B}$ means human user A uses IT-System B as short hint to the definition of the retry counter is set by SRE5 and SRE11 to the initial value, (ii) is decremented by SRE6 and SRE7 and (iii) if the number of failed authentication attempts to present the verification data exceeds the maximum number of failed authentication attempts with the verification data allowed then RC{PIN}=0.
+$A \rightarrow B~$ means human user A uses IT-System B as short hint to the definition of the CAS,

-CAS,
+- RC{PIN} value of the retry counter for the PIN O3, where it is assumed that (i) the retry counter is set by SRE5 and SRE11 to the initial value, (ii) is decremented by SRE6 and SRE7 and (iii) if the number of failed authentication attempts to present the verification data exceeds the maximum number of failed authentication attempts with the verification data allowed then RC{PIN}=0. - "-" Because of the definition of the CAS and the SRE, the security relevant event defined for this row can not occur in this CAS.
+These state transitions are not shown in Figure 2. - (CASx) The SRE defined for this row is not expected in the CAS defined for this column.
+These state transitions are not shown in Figure 2.